 Our goal is to help LAUSD children become more knowledgeable about the natural world, more comfortable in it, more aware of their relationship to it, and more apt to care for it responsibly.
 For some students, the trip opens their eyes to the possibilities of scientific studies.

-When a teacher requests an in-class visit, either Paula Orlovich or Dave Weeshoff will go to the school and do a presentation.
-Dave typically does a “pre-visit” talk with the kids to prime them for their field trip, touching on topics pertaining to wildlife, birds, what to expect and how to absorb.
-Paula does a”post visit” talk called Honoring Audubon’s Legacy in which the students are given a brief lesson about his work as an ornithologist and artist.
+When a teacher requests an in-class visit, either Paula Orlovich or another board member will go to the school and do a presentation.
+We typically do a “pre-visit” talk with the kids to prime them for their field trip, touching on topics pertaining to wildlife, birds, what to expect and how to absorb.
+Then we do a”post visit” talk called Honoring Audubon’s Legacy in which the students are given a brief lesson about his work as an ornithologist and artist.
 The students then draw birds of the basin (see above).
 Some of them are amazing!

 The program enjoys widespread community support.
 Over the years, depending on various financial constraints, SBEEP has had funding from the Los Angeles Audubon Society, in-kind contributions from the Resource Conservation District of the Santa Monica Mountains, Los Angeles Unified School District and the Recreational Transit Program, a branch of the Mountains Recreation and Conservation Authority — plus funding from other organizations such as the California Native Plant Society and the Ormsby Hill Trust.
 All of San Fernando Valley Audubon’s administrative functions are performed entirely by volunteers.

 The budget for SBEEP runs an average of $16,500 a year, paid for by SFVAS, occasional grants, our Birdathon and contributions from our supporters.